egeundenis/TiktokRedditStoriesVideoMaker/README.md

 ## Advanced Configuration

+### YouTube Mode
+YouTube Mode is automatically enabled when:
+- The YouTube Mode checkbox is selected in any mode
+- The processed audio (after speed adjustment) is longer than 3 minutes

+When YouTube Mode is active:
+- Original video dimensions and aspect ratio are preserved
+- Frame rate remains unchanged from source video
+- Subtitles are positioned appropriately for horizontal formats
+- Output filename includes "youtube" for easy identification

+This ensures videos longer than 3 minutes maintain their original format for better YouTube compatibility, while shorter videos can still be optimized for TikTok's vertical format.

 ### Subtitle Customization
 - **Frequency**: Words per subtitle chunk (1-10)
 - **Font**: Any system font (default: Impact)